Getting Started with Mosyle Business

 Streamline macOS, iOS and tvOS device deployment within your organization with intuitive, easy-to-use and powerful tools using Mosyle Business.
 To make sure you get the smoothest deployment, we’ve prepared this Getting Started guide to support you.
 We will show you how easy it really is to make things happen with Mosyle Business!

-You can speed up the deployment workflow by using the Enrollment Wizard, our special onboarding guide available within the Mosyle Business platform.
+You can speed up the deployment workflow by using the Enrollment Assistant, our special onboarding guide available within the Mosyle Business platform.
 It will help you get yourself familiar with our custom device enrollment workflows that meet your deployment-specific needs.

 You can also check out our documentation available in the Help Center within your Mosyle Business account.
 We have the most effective Customer Success and Support Team that would love to assist you during this process, just submit a ticket!